 The Spring Framework is a lightweight and easy-to-build open-source framework that includes various frameworks such as dependency injection, Spring MVC, Spring JDBC, Spring Hibernate, Spring AOP, EJB, JSF, etc. You can also think of it as a framework for your work.
 An important element of Spring is the support capabilities of the application infrastructure.
 Spring focuses on providing “installations” of applications at the enterprise level, allowing developers to focus solely on application-level business logic without being unnecessarily tied to a particular deployment environment.

 Applications developed in Spring are more reliable, scalable, and very easy to build and maintain.
 Spring is designed to allow developers to manage the business objects of their applications.
 Its rich features and flexibility have made Spring the most popular framework for developing enterprise-level Java-based applications.
 In the next section, we’ll look at some of the most common interview questions and answers in preparation for a spring interview.

 Spring is one of the most widely used Java EE frameworks.
 The core concepts of the Spring framework are dependency injection and aspect-oriented programming.
 The Spring framework can also be used in regular Java applications, where you can implement dependency injection to achieve loose coupling between different components.
 You can also use Spring support for aspect-oriented programming to perform cross-cutting tasks such as logging and authentication.

 2. What are some of the important features and advantages of Spring Framework?

 The Spring Framework is based on two design concepts: Dependency Injection and Aspect-Oriented Programming.
 Some of the features of the

-Some of the features of spring framework are:
+Some of the features of the spring framework are:

-- Lightweight and very little overhead of using framework for our development.
+- Lightweight and with little overhead when using the framework for development.

-- Spring IoC container manages Spring Bean life cycle and project specific configurations such as JNDI lookup.
+- The Spring IoC container manages the Spring Bean lifecycle and manages project-specific configurations such as JNDI lookups.

 Some of the important Spring Framework modules are: